Change Started

 Over the years, the usage and adoption of Lithium batteries have grown beyond mobile phones.
 Due to its high energy density, which can store a lot of energy without frequent recharging and almost zero maintenance costs, it has led to wide-scale adoption.

-Mobile phones, laptops, consumer electronics, electric vehicles, power storage devices – varieties of applications are using Lithium batteries.
+Mobile phones, laptops, consumer electronics, electric vehicles, and power storage devices – a variety of applications are using Lithium batteries.

 Such is the direction for technology, that interestingly in 2019, the Nobel Prize in Chemistry was given to John Goodenough, Stanley Whittingham, and Akira Yoshino “for the development of lithium-ion batteries”.

-Lithium, the major element used to manufacture lithium-ion batteries is extremely rare.
-Much of the reserves are found in 4 South American countries – Argentina, Bolivia, and Chile, Brazil – an area that holds a majority of the global reserves.
+Lithium, the major element used to manufacture lithium-ion batteries, is extremely rare.
+Much of the reserves are found in four South American countries, Argentina, Bolivia, Chile, and Brazil – an area that holds a majority of the global reserves.
 The US, China, and Australia are other major reserves.

 All is not hunky-dory

-Lead batteries pose a serious health impact, especially when exposed to children.
+Lead batteries pose a serious health risk, especially when exposed to children.
 This makes Lithium-ion batteries a critical element in our fight against climate change, reduction in greenhouse gases, and cleaning the planet.

 While there is no denying that Lithium-produced power is a far better source than coal-burning fossil fuels, we need to look at alternatives.
-Work is already underway to discover new and more sustainable energy, like thermal batteries and aluminum batteries.
+Work is already underway to discover new and more sustainable energy, like thermal and aluminium batteries.

 Add comment